 The idle rich are up to no good in the possibly self-indulgent but undeniably haunting “Bunker Paradise,” a delectably sordid look at how the fortunes of a movie-star-handsome taxi driver evolve once he stumbles on a band of bored patrician jerks.
-Fest-ready oddity opens March 22 in Gaul.
+Main tale runs parallel to an enigmatic, minimalist account of a wide-eyed boy with a wooden samurai sword who travels solo from Belgium to Japan.
+Fest-ready oddity, in which the sex is furtive and the wounding violence mostly emotional, opens March 22 in Gaul.

 Jean-Paul Sartre declared that “Hell is other people.”
 Chilly widescreen look at the uppermost tip of consumer society — where the women are gorgeous and the men are cynical — posits that hell may be techno music plus other people.

 Mimmo (Francois Vincentelli) picks up a fare from a striking post-modern pleasure palace but the girl — drunk, drugged, abused — falls out of his cab and dies.
 Mimmo finds the lord of the manor, John Deveau (Jean-Paul Rouve), aloof and unconcerned.
 John’s sidekick, David Dermont de Villard (Bouli Lanners), still has some human feeling but dismisses the incident.